Why Do We Fundraise?

 “Yui Ma-Ru”

-which means “help one another” in the native native Okinawan Hogen language.
+towards the whole world, an expression which means “help one another” in the native Okinawan language.

-First, becoming a Host Family and sharing your culture, language, and traditions will provide Japanese children the opportunity to experience Machinaka – cultural exchange within the city.
-Being a Host Family in Okinawa or Kanto will be essential for our local study abroad program to work.
+First, by becoming a Host Family and sharing your culture, language, and traditions you will provide Japanese children the opportunity to experience cultural exchange within the city.
+Joining us as a Host Family in Okinawa or Kanto will be essential for our local study abroad program to continue to run.

 Another way to help is by supporting our goal to make studying abroad available for all children by donating to our Machinaka Fund.

-Whether you are a Host Family and choose to give your Activity Budget towards the Fund, or generously donate on your own, you can help the HelloWorld Machinaka program become available to all students.
+Whether you are a Host Family and choose to give your Activity Budget towards the Fund, or generously donate on your own, you can help the Machinaka Ryugaku Program to become accessible to all students.

 If you are a taxpayer to Japan, donations are eligible for preferential tax treatment under the Japanese tax system.